 2. Creates a Positive Impression: Giving interview feedback will position your company as a place that cares about people’s experiences.
 As a consequence, you will improve word of mouth and attract talent more easily.

-3. Encourages Professional Development: Providing candidates with interview feedback is a valuable practice that not only helps the candidate improve their skills but also gives back to the industry since it contributes to creating a more skilled workforce.
+3. Encourages Professional Development: Providing candidates with feedback is a valuable practice that not only helps the candidate improve their skills but also gives back to the industry since it contributes to creating a more skilled workforce.

 5. Helps in Redefining Career Goals: Your interview feedback will help candidates understand to what roles they should apply and in which fields their skills can be most valuable.
 With your career advice, they can make better decisions regarding their professional journey.

 An effective way of increasing the chances of receiving interview feedback is making them aware of how valuable their feedback is.
-Even when the interview results are negative, they will be appreciative of you asking for interview feedback because they will know their input is valuable.
+Even when the interview results are negative, they will be appreciative of you asking for feedback because they will know their input is valuable.

 Providing feedback is always difficult and providing interview feedback is not an exception.
 Candidates might feel the pressure of facing judgment and other negative consequences after giving candid feedback especially if they are waiting for their final assessment.